 Fort Bragg's 6th Cycle Housing Element was adopted by City Council on September 9, 2019 and addresses the planning period from 2019 to 2027.
-Section 65400 of the Government Code also requires the City to submit an annual report on the status and progress of implementing the Housing Element of the General Plan, which was submitted electronically to the California Department of Housing and Community Development (HCD) on March 3, 2021 and as Appendix B.
+Section 65400 of the Government Code also requires the City to submit an annual report on the status and progress of implementing the Housing Element of the General Plan, which is provided as Appendix B of this document.